-Get the ballpark numbers you need to budget your JDA WMS project and learn key enterprise software pricing concepts you should consider.
+How to budget for your Blue Yonder (JDA) WMS project and key enterprise software pricing concepts to consider

-Much like purchasing a home, the total cost of enterprise software is comprised of multiple components, whether you are buying from a web-based SaaS provider or a dedicated supply chain software vendor.
+Purchasing enterprise software is a strategic decision that requires thoughtful consideration across multiple factors, whether you are buying from a web-based SaaS provider or a dedicated supply chain software vendor.

 What differentiates supply chain software vendors?